Naming your gun dog – important things to consider

 Back | Empty | Over |

-Final thoughts on choosing a name for your gun dog puppy
+Final thoughts on naming your hunting dog puppy

 Remember, if you really want your retriever to grow and progress in his/her hunting training this year but doing the training yourself sounds overwhelming or maybe your schedule is just too busy to get it done, I’m here to help!
 You can email me (ottertailkennels@gmail.com) or just give me a call.
 I would be happy to discuss your goals for your retriever and tell you about the programs I offer.